-A well thought-out and dynamic cash flow analysis will provide stakeholders with such visibility.
+A well thought-out and dynamic cash flow forecast will provide stakeholders with such visibility.
 Cash is king, and cash flow is the bloodline of all companies.
 Without proper management of a company’s cash flow, a company will increase its exposure to unnecessary liquidity risks.
 Moreover, a company without a healthy cash flow management will face an uphill battle to remain profitable, secure favorable financing terms, attract potential inventors or be viable in the long run.

 The long-term viability of a company is a function of three measures:

 - Liquidity, which can be gauged through the analysis of cash and working capital